kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 - HTML is made up of elements.
 The first one you will use is the h1 element.
 - An h1 element is the main heading of a webpage and you should only use one per page. h2 elements represent subheadings.
 - When you need to add a paragraph to a webpage, you can use the p element.
+- HTML represents the blocks, concrete, and irons that make up the walls.
+It's the foundation that makes the building strong.
+CSS represents the interior and exterior design that makes the house look beautiful.
+JavaScript represents the electrical and water system that ensures uninterrupted access to water and electricity.